patzielinski/gittuf-community/README.md

 ![gittuf logo](./artwork/PNG/gittuf_horizontal-color.png)

 gittuf provides a security layer for Git repositories.
-The project is part of the Open Source Security Foundation's sandbox.
+The project is in the incubating stage at the Open Source Security Foundation.
 This repository contains community aspects of gittuf.

 ## Join Us